lienkolabs/synergy/README.md

 title for easy identification (it does not need to be unique), a brief description of the content, and a list of keywords the content is related to.
-It may, or may not include a list of internal references used (content previously posted on the network), a list of external references and, if the DRAFT posted is a new version of a previously posted DRAFT, it must contain the hash of the previous DRAFT as its predecessor.
+It may, or may not include a list of internal references used (content previously posted on the network), if the DRAFT posted is a new version of a previously posted DRAFT, it must contain the hash of the previous DRAFT as its predecessor.

 DRAFT instructions are necessarily public.
 All information published as a DRAFT can be viewed and revised by the whole community.